dzervoudakes/user-management/README.md

 A simple User Management interface which lists current users in the system.
 Admins can add a new user, and update or delete existing users.

-Originally commissioned as a take home assessment during a job interview, I've rebuilt this project to reflect new patterns and technologies that I've adopted over time.
+Originally written as a learning experience for React development, I've rebuilt this project to reflect new patterns and technologies that I've adopted over time.
 Also the COVID-19 pandemic was a thing, so I had some extra time on my hands. 🦠 ⏰

 ![demo](demo.gif)